Welfare policy research, surveys and consultation responses

 Find out about all our welfare policy work.

 - Citizens Advice response to the Work and Pensions Committee inquiry on DWP's preparations for changes in the world of work, June 2020

-- Citizens Advice response to the Work and Pensions Select Committee Work and Pensions Committee inquiry on DWP's response to the coronavirus outbreak, May 2020
+- Citizens Advice response to the House of Commons Work and Pensions Select Committee Work and Pensions Committee inquiry on DWP's response to the coronavirus outbreak, May 2020

-- Citizens Advice response to the Work and Pensions Select Committee inquiry on Universal Credit: the wait for a first payment, April 2020
+- Citizens Advice response to the House of Commons Work and Pensions Select Committee inquiry on Universal Credit: the wait for a first payment, April 2020

 - View all